wellatleastitried/Linux-Killswitch/README.md

 ./install.sh
 ```
 Now copy the path displayed at the end of the install and set a keybind that WILL NOT BE ACCIDENTALLY PRESSED.

+## Notice
+I am not liable for any damage done to your computer.
+Use this script at your own risk and don't be stupid